Download the Root CA Certificate

 echo -n | openssl s_client -showcerts -connect <device_ip_address>:8015 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > $HOME/redroot.pem

-The root certificate redroot.pem is downloaded to your home directory.
+The root certificate redroot.pem is downloaded to the home directory.

 Microsoft Windows with Firefox